pulp/pulp/docs/dev-guide/contributing/branching.rst

 When creating a bug fix or feature branch, it is very important to choose the right upstream branch.
 The general rule is to always choose the oldest upstream branch that will need to contain your work.

-After choosing your upstream branch to merge your changes into and performing that merge, you additionally need to merge forward your commit to all "newer" branches.
-See :ref:`Merging to Multiple Releases <merging-to-multiple-releases>` for more information on merging forward from an older branch.

 .. _commit_messages: